Sam & Dave: "Soul Man" single and Soul Men LP

-Sam & Dave's biggest hit and best-remembered song, "Soul Man" (R&B #1/Pop #2), was released in August 1967.
+Sam & Dave's biggest hit and best-remembered song, "Soul Man" (R&B No. 1/Pop No. 2), was released in August 1967.
 It was the number No. 1 song in the US according to Cashbox magazine Pop charts in November 1967.
 Sam & Dave won the Grammy Award in 1967 for "Best Performance – Rhythm & Blues Group" for "Soul Man", their first gold record.
 "Soul Man" was voted into the Grammy Hall of Fame in 1999.
 The song helped name the emerging music genre as "Soul Music".
-According to co-writer Isaac Hayes, the title was inspired by news reports of soul pride that emerged after the 1967 race riots, where stores that painting the word "soul" on your door was a message for looters to bypass your house.
+According to co-writer Isaac Hayes, the title was inspired by news reports of soul pride that emerged after the 1967 race riots, where stories that painting the word "soul" on your door was a message for looters to bypass your house.
 Hayes-Porter extrapolated that to "I'm a soul brother, I'm a soul man.".
 It has been recognized as one of the best or most influential songs of 50 years by the Grammy Hall of Fame, The Rock & Roll Hall of Fame, Rolling Stone, and R.I.A.A.
 Songs of the Century.
 "Soul Man" was used as the soundtrack and title for a 1986 film, a 2008 film Soul Men, a 1997–1998 television series.
 In 2019, "Soul Man" was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".